cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 **You will learn how to:**

-* Trace the IBC denom
+* Trace the IBC denom.
-* Understand how denoms work
+* Understand how denoms work.
-* Find out which chain the token came from
+* Find out which chain the token came from.

 ## Requirements